-- The assurance practitioner shall implement procedures to address the following elements of a quality control system that apply to the individual performance engagement: - (a) leadership responsibilities for quality on the performance engagement; - (b) ethical requirements; - (c) acceptance of client relationships and specific performance engagements; - (d) assignment of performance engagement teams; - (e) conduct of the performance engagement; and - (f) monitoring. - Dependent on the nature of the performance engagement, the assurance practitioner may need to either assemble a multi-disciplinary team or be specialist in the relevant discipline.
-The expertise of a multi-disciplinary team may include accounting, political science, economics, sociology and organisational psychology. - When multi-disciplinary teams are used in a performance engagement, adequate direction, supervision and review are particularly important so that the team members' different perspectives, experience and specialties are appropriately used.
+- For further guidance on quality control refer to ASAE 3000. - Depending on the nature of the performance engagement, the assurance practitioner may need to either assemble a multi-disciplinary team or be a specialist in the relevant discipline.
+A multi-disciplinary team may include expertise in, for example, accounting, economics, legal, organisational psychology, political science and sociology. - When multi-disciplinary teams are used in a performance engagement, adequate direction, supervision and review are particularly important so that the team members' different perspectives, experience and specialties are appropriately used.
 It is important that all team members understand the objectives of the particular performance engagement and the terms of reference of work assigned to them.
 Adequate direction, supervision and review are important so that the work of all team members is executed properly and is in compliance with this ASAE and ASAE 3000.